Aayushyaverma/Project-Management-System/README.md

 ### Install NodeJS

-Refer (https://nodejs.org/en/) to install NodeJS
+Refer https://nodejs.org/en/ to install NodeJS

 ### Install create-react-app

 Install create-react-app npm package globally.
 This will help to easily run the project and also build the source files easily.
 Use the following command to install create-react-app:

-*npm install -g create-react-app*
+*npm install create-react-app*

-### Install maven
+### Install Maven

 Install Maven and Ensure IDE is pointing to Right Maven folder

 Also ensure Maven is set as a path variable so that Maven commands can run easily.

-Refer (https://maven.apache.org/) for Maven installation.
+Refer https://maven.apache.org/ for Maven installation.